Hat-Trick-Consulting-Group/genarchi/k6_tests/README.md

 ```
 Replace XX by positives integers, your_script.js by the script that you want to use and yourURL with the backend-api url (keep the quotes)

+BE CARREFUL:
+For P2 you have to add http:// AND the port :8080 to the given address !!!

 vus being "virtual users" (parallels "while true" execution of the script)
 durations being the duration of the script being executed in seconds